Driving in Mexico: 14 Things You Need to Know

 • Passport

-• Tourist Car Insurance Policy—your US car insurance is not valid in Mexico so you will need a Mexican insurance policy to help you pay for car repairs and medical treatment in case anything happens.
+• Mexican auto insurance policy.
+US car insurance is generally not valid in Mexico, so you'll need a Mexican insurance policy to help cover liability, car repairs, and medical costs if something happens.

 Find other useful information before traveling to Mexico in the 12 facts about Mexico article.